 - Careers & Employability

 - Doctoral Essentials

 - IT Essentials

 - Writing & Publishing

-The library homepage provides all the information.
+- Library Services: the library homepage provides all the information.
 Library Services also provide training and play an important role in the College’s Graduate Skills Development Programme.
-For further information, see Library Guides.
+For further information click here.

 The Library Services’ training portfolio includes:

 - Information skills training, including searching for, appraising and citing online and print resources

 - Bibliographic software training, comprising subject specific courses in EndNote

 - Dissertation support workshops